 What Does Ornithogalum Umbellatum Look Like When Grown, and Where Does It Grow?

-The Star of Bethlehem is a low-growing plant, reaching up to 30 cm tall at maturity.
-It has slender, linear leaves that range from 5–25 cm in length, and from 3–10 mm in width.
-The plant produces umbels of white, star-shaped flowers with yellow centres.
-These flowers are produced from May to July, and are pollinated primarily by bees.
-The plant reproduces by seed, and can also spread via rhizomes.
+Ornithogalum Umbellatum is a low-growing plant, reaching up to 30 cm tall at maturity.
+It has slender, linear leaves that range from 5–25 cm in length and from 3–10 mm in width.
+The plant produces umbels of white, star-shaped flowers with yellow centers.
+These flowers are produced from May to July and are pollinated primarily by bees.
+The plant reproduces by seed and can also spread via rhizomes.

-Ornithogalum umbellatum is a hardy, drought-tolerant plant, and can grow in most types of soil.
-It is relatively easy to care for, and can be grown in either full sun or partial shade.
-The plant will require regular watering, however, it is important to not over-water as this can lead to root-rot.
-The plant is also prone to aphid infestations, and may require the occasional application of insecticides.
+Ornithogalum umbellatum is a hardy, drought-tolerant plant that can grow in most types of soil.
+It is relatively easy to care for and can be grown in either full sun or partial shade.
+The plant will require regular watering; however, it is important not to overwater, as this can lead to root rot.
+The plant is also prone to aphid infestations and may require the occasional application of insecticides.

 Ornithogalum umbellatum grows to a height of about 20 centimeters, with a cluster of white, star-shaped flowers on the top of the stem.
 The leaves are narrow and linear, growing to about 12 centimeters in length.
 The flowers have six petals, and the center of each flower is yellow.
 The plant thrives in moist soil and can tolerate full sun or partial shade.

-The Star of Bethlehem has a long history of medicinal use.
+Ornithogalum Umbellatum has a long history of medicinal use.
 In the sixteenth century, it was used to treat a variety of ailments, including headaches, coughs, and fever.
-It was also believed to have magical properties and was believed to bring good luck.
+It was also believed to have magical properties and to bring good luck.
 The plant was also used in the preparation of perfumes, dyes, and cosmetics.